 Jeopardy is a game of logic and quick thinking, making use of a board with categories and a series of questions that grow increasingly more challenging based on how many points they would award the team.

-Each team gets the chance to choose a category and a score (based on difficulty level), and then must try to answer that question correctly.
+Each team gets the chance to choose a category and a score (based on difficulty level), then must try to answer that question correctly.

 If that team guesses the answer correctly, they can ask another question off the board.

-Jeopardy is an intellectually challenging, and at times hilarious, contest of wit and quick thinking, bringing the whole group together in a shared sense of competition.
+Jeopardy is an intellectually challenging and, at times, hilarious contest of wit and quick thinking, bringing the whole group together in a shared sense of competition.

 Improv Acting Games